prabindh/darknet-cpp-windows/README.md

 - Build the project arapaho, which will also build the darknet project dependency

 - Copy the required data, weight, cfg and input image file for detection into the arapaho folder.
 All the files need to be named as {input.cfg, input.data, input.jpg or input.mp4, input.weights}.
 The names can be changed in the darknet\arapaho\test.cpp file.

+(Note: Yolov3 default model config will not fit on a GPU like a QuadroM, hence the tiny config can be used for checking)

+Yolov3 and Tiny weights can both be obtained from the links at - https://pjreddie.com/darknet/yolo/

+The corresponding configs are available at the darknet tree in "cfg" folder.

 - Run the generated binary arapaho.exe, for detection, from